Macros and Triggers

 Convert to Script

 Click Convert to Script to generate a Python script from the macro.
-This is useful when you outgrow macros and need conditional logic, error handling, loops, or complex timing.
-The generated script is fully functional and includes all the same steps with proper await calls and error handling.
+A preview shows the generated code in a diff-like view before committing.
+This is useful when you need loops, error handling with retries, external API calls, or complex data processing that macros cannot express.
+The generated script is fully functional and includes all the same steps with proper await calls.

 Triggers